Stephan Burián von Rajecz: World War I

 Baron Burián insisted that Germany treat Austria-Hungary as an equal in all military, economic and political activism, which only antagonised German opinion.
 He opposed Germany's policy of unrestricted submarine warfare, insisted on retention of Austro-Hungarian control on the Balkan front and demanded recognition of Austro-Hungarian interests in Poland.
 However, he increasingly lacked the material resources to back up his claims for equality with Germany.
 He further angered Germany and its military leaders by proposing a peace plan that called for the re-establishment of a free Belgium and the return of all captured French territory in exchange for recognition of German and Austro-Hungarian rights in Eastern Europe.
 As a result of this peace proposal, he was forced to resign in December 1916, which reflected the extent of German control over imperial policy.
-He was replaced by Count Czernin and returned to serve as Imperial Finance Minister.
+He was replaced by Count Ottokar Czernin and returned to serve as Imperial Finance Minister.

-Following the Sixtus affair, the position of Count Czernin had become untenable and on 15 April 1918, Baron Burián was recalled by Emperor Charles I to serve as Imperial Foreign Minister again, with instructions to negotiate an end to the war on favorable terms.
-Burián sought a compromise peace settlement, a course he had consistently advocated, but the Habsburg Empire's deteriorating military situation provided him little margin for manoeuvre facing increasing disputes with the German ally.
+Following the Sixtus Affair, the position of Count Czernin had become untenable and on 15 April 1918, Baron Burián was recalled by Emperor Charles I to serve as imperial foreign minister again, with instructions to negotiate an end to the war on favorable terms.
+Burián sought a compromise peace settlement, a course he had consistently advocated, but the deteriorating military situation of Austria-Hungary provided him little margin for manoeuvre facing increasing disputes with the German ally.
 He signed the peace treaty with Finland on 29 May 1918 in Vienna.

 On 14 September 1918, Baron Burián issued a public appeal for all nations to end the war by diplomatic negotiations.
 On 5 October, he and the German Chancellor requested President Wilson's participation in peace negotiations on the basis of the Fourteen Points.
-Within weeks, he recognized the weak state of the Habsburg army and that Germany would not agree to the unconditional surrender demanded by the Allies.
-He resigned from office on 24 October, realising that nothing could prevent the dissolution of the Habsburg Empire.
-He was succeeded by Count Julius Andrássy the Younger and thus became the penultimate Foreign Minister of the Dual Monarchy.
+Within weeks, he recognized the weak state of the Austro-Hungarian Army and that Germany would not agree to the unconditional surrender demanded by the Allies.
+He resigned from office on 24 October, realising that nothing could prevent the dissolution of Austria-Hungary.
+He was succeeded by Count Gyula Andrássy the Younger and thus became the penultimate Foreign Minister of the Dual Monarchy.
 For his services, Burián was elevated to the rank of Count (Graf) in 1918.

 Post-war

 Count Burián took no active part in diplomacy or politics after the war and spent his remaining years writing his war memoirs, which were published posthumously in German as Drei Jahre aus der Zeit meiner Amtsfuhrung im Kriege in 1923.
-The English language version, Austria in dissolution; being the personal recollections of Stephan, count Burian, was translated by Brian Lunn, M. A. and was published in 1925.
+The English language version, Austria in dissolution; being the personal recollections of Stephan, count Burian, was translated by Brian Lunn, and was published in 1925.

 Count Burián died on 20 October 1922 and is buried at the Vienna Central Cemetery.